cinchapi/concourse/README.md

 Always check that Concourse builds properly after you've made changes.
 We use [Gradle](http://www.gradle.org/) as the build system.

 	$ ./gradlew clean build distZip

 If all goes well, unzip the distribution in `concourse-server/build/distribution`, launch CaSH and sanity check some [smoke tests](https://cinchapi.atlassian.net/wiki/display/CON/Testing+Zone).

 ### Submit your changes
-1. Send a pull request
+1. Send a pull request.
-2. Update the Jira ticket with the commit hashes for your change
+2. Update the Jira ticket with the commit hashes for your change.

 ### Join the team
 Shoot us an [email](mailto:jeff@cinchapi.org) if you want to become a regular contributor and help with strategic planning!